-At this point the entities $h_1, h_2, ..., h_n$ are used to form a histogram (see Figure 6), which can be used for obstacle avoidance.
+At this point the entities h_1, h_2, \ldots, h_n are used to form a histogram (see Figure 7), which can be used for obstacle avoidance.

 High magnitudes in the histogram indicates regions with high obstacle density, while areas with low magnitudes indicate regions with low obstacle density.
 By applying a threshold to the histogram it is possible to localize regions with low obstacle density, which can be used for obstacle avoidance.
 The car will then be moved towards the most promising direction.
 Moving or turning of the car affords a correction of the grid values.
-Since the grid contains only $17 \times 11$ values the shift and rotate operations can be applied to the grid in real-time.
+Since the grid contains only 17×11 values the shift and rotate operations can be applied to the grid in real-time.

-Figure 6: Histogram of the obstacle density.
+Figure 7: Histogram of the obstacle density.

 The smart car is able to move autonomously through its environment.
 Additionally, it has an interface to a service point for monitoring and configuration access.
 Via this monitoring interface it is possible to watch snapshots of the certainty grid or the sensor confidence values.
 The non time-critical service communication is routed concurrently to the real-time system that receives the sensor values and maintains the grid and confidence values.
-It is possible to route the service access over different networks, e.g. the internet.
-We plan to implement a wireless connection between the car and the service point.
-Currently the car is connected via an RS232 serial interface for monitoring and configuration access.
+It is possible to route the service access over different networks, e.g. over a wireless link and CORBA to a service station somewhere connected to the internet.

-6 Conclusion
+7 Conclusion